sebastianchristopher/Java8OCANotes/README.md

 ### ArrayList
 `java.util.ArrayList` -> (extends `java.util.AbstractList`)
 * mutable object, no fixed size
+* An ArrayList is backed by an array.
+  - the elements are stored in an array (the expression "backed by an array" means that the implementation of ArrayList actually uses an array to store elements)
 * creating:
 ```java
 // before Java 5 and generics: